byteoffset/tamarillo/README.md

-# tiny-css
+# tamarillo

-`tiny-css` is a project which combine simplicity of less and css flexibility.
+`tamarillo` is a project which combine simplicity of less and css flexibility.
 Created styles may help you to create clean and nice-looking web layouts.
 <br>

 ## Quick install
 ```
-npm install --save tiny-css
+npm install --save tamarillo
 ```

 ## Assumptions